Saiyoran1/Saiyora/Source/SaiyoraV4/Public/CombatSystem/Generic/GeneralConceptsREADME.md

 ```
 > When iterating over conditional modifiers to outgoing health events, this function would return a Multiplicative modifier of value 1.2 for Fire damage, and an invalid modifier for all other health events.
 Invalid modifiers are ignored entirely during calculation.

 Conditional modifier functions are limited to values that need to be calculated with the context of an event, and as such, persistent values like stats do not support conditional modifier functions.
 They simply hold a collection of combat modifiers and are recalculated only when new modifiers are added, existing modifiers are removed, or existing modifiers change their stack count.

+Conditional modifiers are handled using the templated TConditionalModifierList, which simply holds a set of conditional modifier functions and has a GetModifiers function that takes in event context and returns all modifiers given that context.

 Here is the list of all values that currently support conditional modifier functions: